LupeCode/phpTraderNative/README.md

  * PHP 7.2 NTS [[XML]](https://projects.lupecode.com/phpTraderNative/logs/logfile-7.2NTS.xml) [[TXT]](https://projects.lupecode.com/phpTraderNative/logs/testdox-7.2NTS.txt) [[HTML]](https://projects.lupecode.com/phpTraderNative/logs/testdox-7.2TS.html)
  * PHP 7.2 TS [[XML]](https://projects.lupecode.com/phpTraderNative/logs/logfile-7.2TS.xml) [[TXT]](https://projects.lupecode.com/phpTraderNative/logs/testdox-7.2TS.txt) [[HTML]](https://projects.lupecode.com/phpTraderNative/logs/testdox-7.2TS.html)

+## Note about default values
+The PECL version of the TA-LIB, "Trader", does not have the correct default values for the functions.
+A quick look shows that many of the function use the minimum value for the optional parameters instead of the defaults used in the C/Java version of TA-LIB.
+Some of the tests, like `testAdOscDefaultsDifferent` pass as long as the PECL Trader library uses different defaults than those in the C/Java code.

+For the curious, the TA-LIB source for AdOsc can be seen [here](https://svn.php.net/viewvc/pecl/trader/trunk/ta-lib/src/ta_func/ta_ADOSC.c?revision=325828&view=markup) with defaults of 3 and 10, while the PECL Trader source can be seen [here](https://svn.php.net/viewvc/pecl/trader/trunk/functions/trader_adosc.c?revision=344243&view=markup) with defaults of 2 and 2.

+**This package uses the C/Java defaults and not the PECL defaults.**

 ## License

 Below is the copyright information for TA-LIB found in the source code.